 Skills for Other Physical Science Majors

-A major in physical sciences (other) prepares you for careers in which the following skill-sets are crucial:
+physical sciences (other) majors are found most commonly in careers in which the following skills are important:

 - Writing - Communicating effectively in writing as appropriate for the needs of the audience.